John McCain Voted to Save the GOP Health Care Bill. Then He Bashed It

 "I will not vote for this bill as it is today," McCain said before his fellow senators said with direct emphasis on each word.
 "It’s a shell of a bill right now, we all know that."

 The Arizona Republican did in fact vote for what's known as the motion to proceed, allowing it to pass thanks to a tie-breaking vote by Vice President Mike Pence.
-But he said that "changes urged by my states' governor that will have to be included to earn my support for final passage of any bill."
+But he said that "changes urged by my states' governor will have to be included to earn my support for final passage of any bill."

 Throughout his speech, McCain urged lawmakers to come together and make progress on policy rather than engage in partisan squabbles influenced by the "bombastic loudmouths on the radio, television and the internet."